Code of Procedure for Appeals to the Senate Appeals Committee

 28.1.1 The Senate shall appoint from its members two Senate Assessors for Academic Appeals, one of whom shall be the Senior Senate Assessor for Academic Appeals and the other shall be their deputy.
 Any of the duties of the Senior Senate Assessor may be performed by the deputy Senate Assessor.

 The term of office shall normally be three years.

-28.1.2 The duties of the Senate Assessors for Academic Appeals shall include consideration of the admissibility of late appeals, directing the student with respect to further information, consideration of appeals under the preliminary disposal procedure, convening a hearing before the Senate Appeals Committee, notifying the outcome to the student and reporting the outcome with any recommendations to Senate.
+28.1.2 The duties of the Senate Assessors for Academic Appeals shall include consideration of the admissibility of late appeals, directing the student with respect to further information, consideration of appeals under the preliminary disposal procedure, convening a hearing before the Senate Appeals Committee, notifying the outcome to the student and reporting outcomes and any recommendations to Senate annually.